Is there a more satisfying meal on a cold winter day than a slice of warm bread and a bowl of hot soup?

 The one disadvantage to pressure canning is that you will need a specialized canner.
 For this, read on.

-As you might expect, it takes special equipment to increase pressures enough to raise the boiling temperature of water.
+As you might expect, it takes special equipment to increase pressure enough to raise the boiling temperature of the water.
 And you’d be correct.